Teriyaki Shrimp with Green Beans

 - Instant Pot Brown Rice

 How to Store Cooked Shrimp

 This dish stores really well in the fridge, so it’s a great healthy recipe for meal prep.
-If you want to make extra teriyaki sauce to use with other dishes (it makes a fantastic marinade!), you can store it separately in an airtight storage container in the fridge for up to 2 weeks.
+Make extra teriyaki sauce to use with other dishes, like these Teriyaki Chicken Bowls.
+Just store it separately in an airtight storage container in the fridge for up to 2 weeks.

 When it comes to storing sauces, I have found that they stay the freshest when stored in glass containers.
 If you don’t have any, don’t worry!
 You can store teriyaki sauce in any storage container you have at home.